Guide, Updated 13 May 2026

 Pass rates by UK region: why the gap exists

 Regional pass rate differences are not caused by easier examiners or lower standards.
-The DVSA applies a single national marking standard across all 645 sites.
-The gap between London's 38% average and Northern Ireland's 56% comes entirely from road environment: how many observation opportunities arise in a 38-minute test, and how much traffic and junction density is present on the standard routes for that centre.
+The DVSA applies a single national marking standard across every site.
+The gap between the toughest inner-London centres, which pass around 38%, and the higher-passing rural centres comes entirely from road environment: how many observation opportunities arise in a 38-minute test, and how much traffic and junction density is present on the standard routes for that centre.
+Wales has the highest volume-weighted national average at around 54%; Scotland sits near the UK figure at around 48% once its large urban centres are included, even though many small Scottish rural centres pass very high.

 A candidate who passes at a busy inner-London centre has demonstrated genuine competence in demanding conditions.
 A candidate sitting at a rural Scottish centre takes a quieter route, which is reflected in the higher average.
 Both candidates meet the required standard as assessed on the roads that centre uses.
 The difference is the environment, not the examiner.